Geometria-Engine/docs-v2/api/Physics/PhysicsManager.md

 ... // Bottom code
 ```

-### bool HittedAnything()
+### bool HitAnything()

 **Returns**: One boolean.

-This function is like the last one, but checks if anything hitted, regardless of the object.
+This function is like the last one, but checks if anything hit, regardless of the object.

 **Short Example**: